palmagrg/RestfulWebservice/README.md

 Dockerimage to run unoconv as a webservice using Flask and Flask-RESTful.

-If you prefer a pre-build version it is available from hub.docker.com just do a regular pull
+Pre-build version  is available from hub.docker.com just do a regular pull

-$ docker pull jordanorc/docker-unoconv-flask
+docker pull jordanorc/docker-unoconv-flask

 Build the image using command: